PriyankaSelvan/eXpress-Data-Path--Setup/index.md

 ## Setup

 The following contains the XDP development environment setup information for an Ubuntu 18.04 LTS machine.

-#### Native XDP support
-Native XDP driver support is required.
-The driver used in this setup is the Mellanox driver.

 #### Prerequisites
 First, certain packages need to be installed.